Casey Anthony Keeps a Low Profile After Daughter Caylee’s Murder Trial: See Rare Photos Over The Years

 Casey, 36, was arrested in October 2008 following the mysterious disappearance of her daughter.
 The toddler was reported missing by Casey’s mother, Cindy Anthony, on July 15 of that year.
 After a nationwide search, Caylee’s remains were found in a trash bag in a wooded area near the family’s home in Orlando, Florida, that December.

-The Florida native was indicted on one count of first degree murder, one count of aggravated child abuse, one count of aggravated manslaughter of a child, and four counts of providing false information to police.
+The Ohio-born photographer was indicted on one count of first degree murder, one count of aggravated child abuse, one count of aggravated manslaughter of a child and four counts of providing false information to police.
 From theories of a nanny kidnapping to Casey’s apparent lack of a reaction toward her daughter’s disappearance, the unusual circumstances around the case quickly enthralled the media.
 When the trial began in May 2011, at least 40 million people watched some of the testimony, according to Nielson Research.

 During the case, the prosecution alleged that Casey used chloroform to end Caylee’s life.